+Check the back side of the flatware.
 Look for sterling silver marks.
 Much silver is marked "sterling" but it may also be marked .925.
 Less than sterling silver, but still silver, may be marked .900 or .800.
-Some pieces just have the English hallmarks (three symbols) and they are sterling silver.
+Some pieces just have the English hallmarks (three symbols), and they are sterling silver.

+Look for common makers.
 See if the back is marked Rogers.
 Most Rogers is silverplate, no matter what else it is marked.
 Sometimes it has the pattern name, or Triple Plate, or A-1.
 These are all silverplated flatware or silverware.

+Know the difference in marks.
 Watch for marks that are stainless.
-Stainless is not silverplate or sterling.
-It is not silver at all, but is stainless steel.
-This is what most of us use for our everyday flatware today, but was not in common use until the Sixties.
+Stainless is not silverplate or sterling but is stainless steel.
+This is what most people use for our everyday flatware today, but it was not in common use until the 1960s.

+Check for marks on several places.
 Look carefully in several locations on the silverware.
 It is easy to miss the marks on silver flatware.
 Marks may also be on the blade of a knife, or the heel of a fork.
-Sterling silver handles often have the sterling mark on the SIDE of the handle, and a stainless mark on the flat blade, since they are made of two parts.
+Sterling silver handles often have the sterling mark on the side of the handle, and a stainless mark on the flat blade, since they are made of two parts.

 - We often write about collecting and selling on the internet, and are always interested in silver and silverplate.
 See other articles in Resources below.

 - copyright 2009 Linda Richard